sass846/josaa-analysis/README.md

 - [Repository Structure](#repository-structure)

 ## Project Description
 The JoSAA Analysis portal aims to provide users with detailed information about participating institutes, seat availability, and past trends.
-By leveraging data scraping tools and interactive charts, users can analyze historical data to make informed decisions.
+By leveraging data scraping tools and interactive charts, users can analyze previous year data to make informed decisions.

 ## Technologies Used
 - **Data Scraping**: Selenium and BeautifulSoup